lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The Initiator SHALL compose message_3 as follows:

-* Compute the transcript hash TH_3 = H(TH_2, CIPHERTEXT_2) where H() is the hash function in the selected cipher suite.
+* Compute the transcript hash TH_3 = H(TH_2, CIPHERTEXT_2) where H() is the EDHOC hash algorithm of the selected cipher suite.
 The transcript hash TH_3 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.
 Note that H(TH_2, CIPHERTEXT_2) can be computed and cached already in the processing of message_2.

 * Compute MAC_3 = EDHOC-KDF( PRK_4x3m, TH_3, "MAC_3", << ID_CRED_I, CRED_I, ?
 EAD_3 >>, mac_length_3 ).
 If the Initiator authenticates with a static Diffie-Hellman key (method equals 2 or 3), then mac_length_3 is the EDHOC MAC length given by the selected cipher suite.
 If the Initiator authenticates with a signature key (method equals 0 or 1), then mac_length_3 is equal to the output size of the EDHOC hash algorithm given by the selected cipher suite.
     * ID_CRED_I - identifier to facilitate the retrieval of CRED_I, see {{id_cred}}
     * CRED_I - CBOR item containing the credential of the Initiator, see {{auth-cred}}
     * EAD_3 - protected external authorization data, see {{AD}}

 * If the Initiator authenticates with a static Diffie-Hellman key (method equals 2 or 3), then Signature_or_MAC_3 is MAC_3.
-If the Initiator authenticates with a signature key (method equals 0 or 1), then Signature_or_MAC_3 is the 'signature' field of a COSE_Sign1 object as defined in Section 4.4 of {{I-D.ietf-cose-rfc8152bis-struct}} using the signature algorithm of the selected cipher suite, the private authentication key of the Initiator, and the following parameters as input (see {{COSE}}):
+If the Initiator authenticates with a signature key (method equals 0 or 1), then Signature_or_MAC_3 is the 'signature' field of a COSE_Sign1 object, computed as specified in Section 4.4 of {{I-D.ietf-cose-rfc8152bis-struct}} using the signature algorithm of the selected cipher suite, the private authentication key of the Initiator, and the following parameters as input (see {{COSE}}):

    * protected =  << ID_CRED_I >>